+ REMEMBRANCE +

 Charlotte Dixon, the preacher's wife who was my Bloody Mary at ALOC

-Ymelda Chavez Dixon, journalist and Mary Ann Fuqua's great friend
+Ymelda Chavez Dixon, Journalist Congressman's daughter and Mary Ann Fuqua's great friend

 Lev E. Dobriansky, PhD, fiery, friendly economics GU professor